Vinu-1975/RadiantCancerDetect/README.md

 - Naïve Bayes
 - Hierarchical Clustering

-Please note that only a subset of these models is available in the webpage interface for interactive testing.
-[KNN,RandomForest,LogisticRegression,xgBoost]
+*Please note that only a subset of these models is available in the webpage interface for interactive testing:* **[KNN, RandomForest, Logistic Regression, XGBoost]**